nrealus/stnu-conflicts/README.md

 A Python implementation of algorithms 1 & 2 from [1].

-Dynamic controllability (DC) of STNUs is most often simply checked as being satisfied or not.
+Dynamic controllability (DC) of Simple Temporal Networks with Uncertainty (STNUs) is most often simply checked as being satisfied or not.
 However, in the non-DC case, it may be interesting to retrieve reasons as to why the STNU is not DC.
 These reasons (or "conflicts") take the form of a set (conjunction) of linear inequalities.
 The interest in them comes from the possibility to use these conflicts (or rather their negations as disjunctions) in a conflict-driven or conflict-directed framework or solver.
 As a matter of fact, the code in this repository was developed as a first step to integrate STNU DC-checking in a planner based on a hybrid CP/SAT solver.
 Moreover, as in [2], this